Last Updated on May 8, 2022

 Roborock S6 Vs Roomba: Which Product Is Better?

-*This is an estimated figure as iRobot use their own values for suction power and efficiency
+*This is an estimated figure as iRobot uses its values for suction power and efficiency

 However, you will have to get the i7+ option that includes the self-emptying clean base which is a few more $$$’s